 Vis town is main port for ferries so one can take 2 hours ride with ferry from Split or book a private taxi boat from Split.
 When you are there you can rent a scooter or bicycle to explore island or visit other town, Komiža.

 Komiža town is situated on south west part of island inside big and safe port.
-In front of Komiža you can see Biševo island, where the famous Blue Cave is located.
+In front of Komiža you can see Biševo island, where the famous blue cave in Croatia is located.
 Also Monk Seal cave is located on this island as well as sand beach in Port bay.
 Inside Komiža town you can see many old Dalmatian houses, museums, traditional boats, in general, you can see old Croatian customs.
 If you want to explore this island we can recommend private boat tour to Vis island.

 What to visit: list of main attractions on Vis island